Yang Liangyao: Life

 In the next year, he led an embassy to the Abbasid Caliphate via sea from Guangzhou, and was back at Chang'an in mid-788, when he was honoured as Grand Master of the Palace, and given the rank of baron of Hongnong District, with 300 households attached to his service as an appanage.
-His mission to the Abbasids was most likely related to the imminent conflict with the Tibetans in the aftermath of the defeat of Zhu Ci, when the Tang court refused to honour itsword and cede the two provinces to the Tibetans.
+His mission to the Abbasids was most likely related to the imminent conflict with the Tibetans in the aftermath of the defeat of Zhu Ci, when the Tang court refused to honour itsword and cede the two provinces to the Tibetans under the rationale that Tibetan troops did limited fighting and focused on looting civilians instead.
 The Tang strategy, as articulated a couple of years later by chancellor Li Bi, was one of allying with the Tibetans' neighbours—the Abbasids, the Uyghur Khaganate, Indian powers, and Nanzhao—and attacking Tibet from all sides.

 In 796, he was further promoted to Superior Master of the Palace.
 Three years later, he was appointed to suppress the revolt of Wu Shaocheng in Huaixi, which he did successfully through a judicious mixture of infiltrating spies among the rebels to learn their intentions, and offering them pardon and recruitment into the Imperial army.
 In his later life, he converted to Buddhism and made donations of land and money to Buddhist monasteries, commissioned copies of scripture, and founded Buddhist temples.
 His last acts at court were in 805, when he was tasked with inspecting the Three Troops of the Right.
 He died in 806 at Chang'an, at the age of 71.